 The 14th hole with the viaduct is the signature hole.
 However, my favourites are the par 3 4th over water, and the downhill dogleg par 4 towards the Teviot, which is the 10th hole.

 I have played extensively across three continents, and can honestly say this is the finest parkland course I have ever played.
 Other experts agree.
 It is rated one of the top five golf courses in the UK.
-Birds of prey can be commonly seen.
+You can easily catch sight of birds of prey from thismagnificent Championship standard golf course.
 I saw two.
-As of August 2013 you need no handicap certificate to play.
-18 holes cost £80.
-If you are a resident it is even better, just £50.
-Memberships are also available.

 The pro shop is well stocked with brands including Ecco, Footjoy and Taylor Made.
 There are changing and showering facilities, and the Spike Bar provides a relaxed club atmosphere with home cooked bar meals.
 Directly above it is the Fairways Restaurant, which offers a panoramic view of the clubhouse surrounds.
 It has an open fire and is available for dinners, parties and meetings.

 The information available in the rooms on other activities is excellent.
 Many hotels only provide cursory information.
 Here you will find strong detail on borders towns like Kelso and Jedburgh, as well as Floors Castle.
 Indeed, Sir Walter Scott’s Abbotsford is not too far way.

 The dining room has a roaring log fire, perfect after a challenging day on the moors, by the river or on the fairways.
 Almost every option from the carefully chosen menus are locally sourced.
 For example at breakfast you have honey from Bowmont Forest, homemade jam and marmalade from the Duke’s own residence at Floors Castle.
 The board on which these are placed is even made of Bowmont forest wood.
 Evening dishes include ribeye steak, haddock, scallops and game.